HakaruN/C_Linux_Raytracer/README.md

 # C_Linux_Raytracer

 Current TODO:
-    - Implement better texture sampling so the we use normalised texture coords instead of absolute.
     - Implement secondary rays
     - Implement a perspective camera
     - Implement proper transforms for all of the objects